-- Detect, verify and assess emergency conditions. - Respond to emergencies at the dam site. - Activate and implement the San Joaquin Reservoir Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information. - Utilize IRWD Emergency Operations Plan for internal emergency response coordination. - Take corrective action at the dam/reservoir. - Terminate the EAP. - Facilitate an after-action evaluation and report. - Update EAP on at least an annual basis. - Communicate with the public and the media.
+- Detect, verify and assess emergency conditions. - Respond to emergencies at the dam site. - Activate and implement the San Joaquin Reservoir Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information. - Utilize IRWD EOP for internal emergency response coordination. - Take corrective action at the dam/reservoir. - Terminate the EAP. - Facilitate an after-action evaluation and report. - Update EAP on at least an annual basis. - Communicate with the public and the media.

 The above responsibilities are to be executed in coordination with emergency management authorities.
 Dam owner responsibilities by role are outlined in Table 6-1 Summary of Dam Owner's Responsibilities.
-Responsibilities are listed for key personnel including the Operations Manager, Dam Operator, Executive Director of Operations, General Manager, Communications, and EAP Coordinator.
+Responsibilities are listed for key personnel including the Director of Water and Recycling Operations, Dam Operator, Executive Director of Operations, General Manager, IRWD Communications office, Dam Safety Engineer, and EAP Coordinator.